mui/toolpad/docs/data/toolpad/studio/concepts/custom-components.md

 # Custom components

-<p class="description">You can bring your own custom components inside the Toolpad editor.</p>
+<p class="description">You can bring your own custom components inside the Toolpad Studio editor.</p>

-The steps below explain how to create and use a custom component in Toolpad.
+The steps below explain how to create and use a custom component in Toolpad Studio.

 ## Create component